So a health plan has denied your preauthorization request for a patient’s treatment. What options do you have?

 First determine the patient’s type of coverage.

 In 1997, the Texas Legislature made Texas the first state to require a system of independent review of insurer decisions by reviewers who do not work for the insurance company or HMO.
-Use of the Independent Review Organization (IRO) process usually is permitted only after patients have completed the insurer's internal appeals process.
+Use of an Independent Review Organization usually is permitted only after patients have completed the insurer’s internal appeals process.

 When you have questions about billing or payer policies, contact TMA’s reimbursement specialists for help at paymentadvocacy[at]texmed[dot]org, or call the TMA Knowledge Center at (800) 880-7955.
-TMA members can use the TMA Hassle Factor Log to help resolve insurance-related problems.
+TMA members can use TMA’s Reimbursement Review and Resolution Service (formerly known as the Hassle Factor Log program) to help resolve insurance-related problems.
 Visit www.texmed.org/GetPaid for more resources and information.

 TMA Practice E-Tips main page